 Photo by Shu Tomioka

-Born in Tokyo, Japan, Makiko Sato trained classical Japanese hospitality at Imperial Hotel, the legendary landmark of Tokyo.
-Makiko deeply believes hospitality can be required as the idea to create nature in people needs.
+Born in Tokyo, Japan, Makiko Sato was trained for hospitality skills at Imperial Hotel, the legendary landmark of Tokyo.
+Makiko deeply believes philosophy of the hospitality can be required as the idea to create nature in people needs.

 Makiko established makiko design studio in 2011 for Tokyo and London that provide garden designs for clients throughout the UK, Japan and overseas.
 Her unique blend of natural English and contemporary Japanese style is adaptable to a garden of any shape and size.